LuisGMoralesRaya/ECommerceC2_Luis_Morales/wp-content/plugins/weglot/readme.txt

 With Weglot Translate, you can translate your site into a multilingual website with multiple languages in minutes without doing any code.
 Weglot Translate is totally SEO compatible.
 Weglot Translate follows Google's best practice in terms of multilingual websites to serve a translated webpage with clean source code.
 Every translated version of your website will be indexed by Google.

-Weglot Translate, a WP multi language plugin, is trusted by companies in e-commerce, SaaS, marketplaces, corporate websites, mobile application landing pages, blogs, etc.
+Weglot Translate is trusted by companies in e-commerce, SaaS, marketplaces, corporate websites, mobile application landing pages, blogs, etc.

 Check Weglot Translate in video: